-This statement is made by and on behalf of EDF Energy Holdings Limited and its subsidiaries which make up the EDF Energy group as a whole (together, in this statement, referred to as “EDF Energy”).
-Those subsidiaries of EDF Energy Holdings Limited that are required to make their own statement under the Modern Slavery Act 2015 have adopted this statement.
+This statement is made by and on behalf of EDF Energy Limited, its parent company, EDF Energy Holdings Limited, and its subsidiaries, which make up the EDF in the UK as a whole (together, in this statement, referred to as EDF).
+Those subsidiaries of EDF Energy Holdings Limited that are required to make their own statement under the Modern Slavery Act 2015, together with both NNB GenCo (HPC) Limited and NNB Holding Company (SZC) Limited, have adopted this statement.

-EDF Energy has a focus on safe, dependable, energy generation and an ethos of service excellence.
+EDF has a focus on safe, dependable, energy generation and an ethos of service excellence.
 We intend to play a leading role in new nuclear build in the UK and secure a bright future for the combined business and its employees.

 Our society depends on energy to live, work, develop and grow.
 Our customers depend on us to produce affordable low-carbon energy, and we depend on our people to help us take on new challenges and fulfil our ambitions.
-Being a sustainable and responsible energy business is an integral part of EDF Energy’s 2030 strategic business vision – to be an efficient, responsible electricity company and a champion of low-carbon growth.
+Being a sustainable and responsible energy business is an integral part of EDF’s 2030 strategic business vision – to be an efficient, responsible electricity company and a champion of low-carbon growth.

-We employ around 13,000 people, alongside a supply chain consisting of around 5,000 suppliers.
+We employ around 11,000 people, alongside a supply chain consisting of around 3,600 suppliers.
 We also indirectly hire, and work with many more people, including contractors.

 All our people are expected to work to our guiding principles for ethical behaviour and our business values are communicated through a variety of channels.
 We have supporting documents in place to guide our employees to work in an honest and ethical manner, as well as giving them the confidence and tools to report any suspected unethical conduct in the organisation.